-Students are encouraged to become part of the school's community by engaging in extracurricular activities.
-The aim is to involve students more deeply in the school, foster mutual support and offer opportunities for students to develop their strengths and prove themselves as team-players.
+Students are encouraged to become part of the school community by engaging in extracurricular activities.
+These activities foster mutual support and provide opportunities for students to develop their strengths and prove themselves as team players.

-Most leading universities outside Switzerland and all potential employers give preference to students who are both strong academically and interesting in terms of what they do in their free time.
+Most leading universities outside Switzerland and all potential employers give preference to students who are not only strong academically but are also dedicated to and passionate about their extracurricular pursuits.

 Extracurricular activities and sports

-While after school Clubs and Extracurricular Activities help students learn important life skills such as leadership, communication, teamwork and time management, they also improve confidence and help students make friends and relieve stress.
+After-school clubs and other extracurricular activities help students develop their creativity in an environment that is more relaxed than a formal classroom.
+Students learn important life skills such as leadership, communication, teamwork and time management, improve their confidence, make friends and find healthy outlets for relieving stress.

-Every Tuesday the debate club meets and students work together to prepare ideas and opinions based around key issues of today.
-There is even an opportunity for students to take these debating skills into the wider world of The European Youth Parliament.
+In the Debate Club, students work together to develop and articulate ideas and opinions about key contemporary issues.
+They even have the opportunity to put their debating skills into practice in the wider world by participating in the European Youth Parliament.

 English Drama Club

-The Drama Club offers the opportunity for theatrical students to express themselves creatively in English and for those less inclined to speak up in public to practice their skills of expression in a fun, familiar and supportive environment.
-The skills garnered though participation in this club will be put to practical use in the oral examinations our students face and prepare them for academic and professional presentations in the future.
-Participants in the Drama Club learn the importance and value of teamwork and mutual respect in group projects.
-The students' end-of-year performances at a local public theatre are memorable experiences for all.
+The Drama Club offers the opportunity for students interested in theatre to express themselves creatively in English.
+Those less inclined to speak up in public can practice doing so in a fun, familiar and supportive environment.
+The skills garnered through participation in this club will be put to use in the oral examinations our students face, and will prepare them for academic and professional presentations in the future.
+Members of the Drama Club learn the importance and value of teamwork and mutual respect.
+The club's end-of-year performances at a local public theatre are a memorable experience for all.

-Come up with an idea, risk your own time and money, add in plenty of hard work and then earn your profit or loss.
-That is the essence of any entrepreneur and that is what takes place in Hull's School Enterprise Club.
-So far, students have produced greeting cards, t-shirts and jackets.
-Design, production, advertising and pricing is entirely student led.
-In this academic year, students have already suggested further ideas ranging from apps and cookies to alcohol-free mulled wine.
+Come up with an idea, invest your own time and money, put in plenty of hard work and then earn your profit or suffer your loss.
+That is the essence of any entrepreneurial endeavour, and that is what takes place in the Hull's School Enterprise Club.
+In the past, students have produced greeting cards, t-shirts and jackets.
+Design, production, advertising and pricing are entirely determined by the students.
+This year, students have already come up with entrepreneurial ideas involving everything from apps to cookies and alcohol-free mulled wine.